20% Off + A Free Gift With Code: CUPID20

 Should you walk a dog with arthritis?
 Absolutely - but as your arthritic pooch will be slower and wear out more quickly, you should take them for short walks, more often.

 Maintain regularity in these walks, even if you’re busy.
 Having your dog cooped up indoors all week only to take them for hours-long outings at the weekends will put unnecessary stress on their joints and likely exacerbate arthritis symptoms.
-Frequent, routine exercise is key to their physical and mental health at this stage of their life, so ensure you’re doing the best you can for them.

 Use supplements for arthritic & older dogs